iUnnati31/Attrition-Analysis/README.md

   The project aims to provide valuable insights into the factors influencing employee attrition, which can be used by organizations to improve employee retention and overall workforce satisfaction.

-# Future Work
-- Explore advanced machine learning models to predict employee attrition.
-- Conduct surveys or interviews to gather more qualitative data for analysis.

 # Contributor
 Unnati Agarwal